 Gauguin also uses the form of his painting to express his ideas.
 This painting is deliberately simplistic in technique; block colours have been used, the landscape is very two-dimensional, the mid-ground and horizon in the background are almost child-like in their execution.
 This abandonment of the Academic style of painting in favour of a more primitive approach could be symbolic of Gauguin preferring a simpler society over the complexities that came with a modern, industrial, class-based society.

-In conclusion, Symbolism was a wide-spread artistic, and literary, movement that used all aspects of art, from content and form, to express the thoughts and feelings of the artist creating the work.
+Symbolism was a wide-spread artistic, and literary, movement that used all aspects of art, from content and form, to express the thoughts and feelings of the artist creating the work.

-Following is a short list of key Symbolist artists from the differing Symbolist movements throughout the world: (note for Dani: I have organised the artists below in a loose chronological order as I thought it might be easier to see who may have influenced whom; if you would prefer these were organised alphabetically by country and then alphabetically by artist within country do let me know)
+Key Symbolist artists from the differing Symbolist movements throughout the world:

 France